 - Ideal Boilers Vogue C40 Gen2

 As a homeowner, there’s one thing you need to focus on when choosing a combi boiler, and that’s the warranty.

 More specifically.
 How you get that warranty (it’s not as simple as it seems).

 You’ll see from our warranty guide, we rate leading brands such as Baxi, Ideal Boilers and Worcester Bosch.

-However, something worth considering, is that Bosch have now invested in an online boiler installation platform.
+However, something worth considering, is that Bosch have streamlined their sales process by working with online boiler installation platforms like HEATABLE.
 They (presumably) supply the boilers at preferential rates, meaning the overall installation cost from their platform is ridiculously low, when compared with other premium combi boiler brands.

 To see what I mean, you can jump online and get a fixed price in around 2 minutes.
 Here’s the one we just got:

 As we’ve said, the focus should be on warranty.
 Typically, we’d want to see a minimum of 5-year warranty on any boiler installation, but remember, there are plenty of boilers on offer with 7-years upwards.

 Deciding on which is the best combi boiler is up for debate, and one installer’s opinion is going to differ from the next.
 However, here are two brands that are certainly worth mentioning.